Machine learning-based direct solver for one-to-many problems on temporal shaping of relativistic electron beams: Conclusion

-This work is supported by National Natural Science Foundation of China (No. 11922512), Youth Innovation Promotion Association of Chinese Academy of Sciences (No. Y201904) and National Key R\&D Program of China (No. 2016YFA0401900).
-The work of J. Wu is partially supported by the US Dependent of Energy Office of Science Early Career Research Program grant (FWP-2013-SLAC-100164).
+\acknowledgements{ The authors thank Dr. Juhao Wu for nice discussion and suggestions.
+This work is supported by National Natural Science Foundation of China (No. 11922512), Youth Innovation Promotion Association of Chinese Academy of Sciences (No. Y201904) and National Key R\&D Program of China (No. 2016YFA0401900). }